MeowingDavis/blank_deno_blog/posts/post11.md

-Hydra is live code-able video synth and coding environment that runs directly in the browser.
+Hydra is a live code-able video synth and coding environment that runs directly in the browser.
 It is free and open-source and made for beginners and experts alike.